 2. Selection of publications: List the 10 publications of greatest importance to your application.
 Describe how you contributed to each publication, and its relevance to the research project described (maximum 4 lines per publication).
 Highlight your name in bold in the author list.

-3. Relevant publications from 2012–2020: In this part, the publications listed under Item 2 shall also be included if they have been published during the period in question.
+3. Relevant publications from 2013–2021: In this part, the publications listed under Item 2 shall also be included if they were published during the period in question.
 Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order:

 - Peer-reviewed original articles